sisl/AdaptiveStressTestingToolbox/docs/source/tutorial.rst

 2. R = -1E5 - 1E4 * {The distance between the car and the closest pedestrian}
 3. R = -log(1 + {likelihood of the actions take})

 For case 2, we use the distance between the car and the closest pedestrian as a heuristic to increase convergence speed.
-In the early trials, this teaches pedestrians to end closer to the car, which makes it easier to find crash trajectories (see :ref:`section 3.1`).
+In the early trials, this teaches pedestrians to end closer to the car, which makes it easier to find crash trajectories (see :ref:`tutorial-reward-shaping`).
 For case 3, using the negative log-likelihood allows us to sum the rewards to find a value that is proportional to the probability of the trajectory.
 As a stand in for the probability of an action, we use the Mahalanobis distance, a multi-dimensional generalization of distance from the mean.
 Add the following helper function to your file:

 .. code-block:: python